 On the other hand, many of our struggling to average students who come to school every day and give it their all are labeled as underachievers because of their performance on tests.

-Reversing the underachievement spiral requires teachers and parents working together and can take years.
+Reversing the underachievement spiral and promoting student achievement requires teachers and parents working together and can take years.

 Good News About Student Achievement